Compactness of Fixed Point Maps and the Ball-Marsden-Slemrod Conjecture: Applications and the Ball-Marsden-Slemrod Conjecture

 \section{Applications and the Ball-Marsden-Slemrod Conjecture}

-Next, we want to apply the previous findings to provide a simplified approach to the non-controllability result by Ball, Marsden, and Slemrod for $p > 1$ and to derive a proof of the Ball-Marsden-Slemrod conjecture for $p=1$, cf.~Subsection \ref{subsec:application_p>1} and Subsection \ref{subsec:application_p=1}, respectively.
-In doing so, we generalize earlier results in \cite{BMS1982} and \cite{BCC2019a} from bilinear systems to semi-linear ones with vector fields $f_i$ which are Lipschitz on bounded sets and linearly bounded.
+Next, we want to apply the previous findings (i) to provide a simplified approach to the non-controllability result by Ball, Marsden, and Slemrod for $p > 1$ and (ii) to derive a proof of the Ball-Marsden-Slemrod conjecture for $p=1$, cf.~Subsection \ref{subsec:application_p>1} and Subsection \ref{subsec:application_p=1}, respectively.
+In doing so, we generalize earlier results in \cite{BMS1982} and \cite{BCC2019b,BCC2019a,BCC2020} from bilinear systems to semi-linear ones by allowing non-linear vector fields $f_i$ which are Lipschitz on bounded sets and linearly bounded.
+A first result in the same direction can be found in \cite{ChTh2019}.